Editor's Note: This post was originally published in December, 2018.

-A Missouri judge has handed down an absolutely bizarre punishment for one poacher wildlife officials say is one of the worst in the state's history.
+A Missouri judge handed down an absolutely bizarre punishment for a poacher that wildlife officials say is one of the worst in the state's history.

 Not surprisingly, this case wasn't Berry, Jr.'s first brush with the law.
 The poacher also got an additional 120 days in jail after pleading guilty in Barton County Circuit Court to violating felony firearms probation.

 The unusual jail sentence aside, Missouri officials say three other members of Berry's family were involved in this case.
-They say David Berry, Sr. and Kyle Berry were also involved.
 The group allegedly poached hundreds of bucks at night, taking the heads and leaving the rest to rot.

 "It is unknown how many deer the main group of suspects has taken illegally over the past several years," Lawrence County Conservation Agent Andy Barnes said.
 "It would be safe to say that several hundred deer were taken illegally."